gusseppe/gusseppe/README.md

 Currently, I'm collaborating with Lenovo (USA) in Continual Learning and Trustworthy AI.

 ### 💻 Skills
-My expertise lies in Python and Spark development for MLOps, Numerical Analysis, Data Science, and Big Data.
+My expertise lies in Python, Spark, Java and C++ development for AI algorithms, MLOps, Numerical Analysis, Data Science, and Big Data.
 I am an Arctic Code Vault Contributor, and I love learning new technologies and exploring new domains.

 ### 🔬 Research Interests
 - Continual Learning